How the Plutocrats are waging War on the Bureaucrats…

 Interestingly, according to the Finton O’Toole (2017) in the Irish Times, a company connected with Prince Alwaleed’s late uncle, Prince Nawwaf bin Abdul Aziz Alsaud, helped funnel £282,000 into the EU referendum via Northern Ireland’s Democratic Unionist Party (DUP).
 The DUP then paid for a 4-page glossy supplement wrapped around that daily edition of the mass circulation Metro freesheet – see below.
 The supplement urged voters to vote to leave the EU.
 Bizarrely the Metro is not distributed in Northern Ireland which, at the time, was exempt from the UK’s requirements for the sources of large political donations to be declared.

-An even more disturbing story of the way the Plutocracy seek to influence comes from The Observer’s Carole Cadwalladr (2017). discovered that the Leave campaign used Cambridge Analytica to mine data on the preferences of British Facebook users and use that information to target them with the kind of pro-Leave ads they were most likely to personally find persuasive.
+An even more disturbing story of the way the Plutocracy seek to influence comes from The Observer’s Carole Cadwalladr (2017).
+She discovered that the Leave campaign used Cambridge Analytica to mine data on the preferences of British Facebook users and use that information to target them with the kind of pro-Leave ads they were most likely to personally find persuasive.
 Cambridge Analytica, she learned, were owned by the reclusive hedge fund billionaire Robert Mercer.
 Since 2010 it is estimated Mercer has put $95M into far right campaign groups. $13.5M was given to Trump’s campaign.
 Cambridge Analytica’s services were donated free to both UKIP and the ‘official’ Leave campaign.
-No one yet has been able to find exactly Mercer’s worth is – though Bloomberg’s Pamela Roux (2017) reckons $1.5BN is probably a very conservative estimate.
+No one yet has been able to find exactly what Mercer’s worth is – though Bloomberg’s Pamela Roux (2017) reckons $1.5BN is probably a very conservative estimate.

 Trump 0nly has $3BN according to Bloomberg’s Caleb Melby (2016), making him arguably a member of the Elite rather than a true plutocrat.